 - Not chew-proof

 The Northmate Green Interactive Feeder is another excellent dog puzzle bowl.
-It’s not as difficult as a snuffle mat or puzzle ball, but it slows down feeding and makes finding food more challenging than a regular bowl.
+It’s not as difficult as a snuffle mat or puzzle ball, but we found that it slows down feeding and makes finding food more challenging than a regular bowl.

-There’s only one size available, but the “blades” should be suitable for any breed aside from the smallest dogs.
-It’s also dishwasher-safe, has a sticky bottom and is suitable for both wet and dry foods.
+There’s only one size available, but during our tests we found that the “blades” should be suitable for any breed aside from the smallest dogs.
+It’s also dishwasher-safe, has a sticky bottom, and is suitable for both wet and dry foods, which makes it a versatile option.

-The Green might not be the best choice if you have a flat-faced breed though.
+We don’t think the Northmate Green is the best choice if you have a flat-faced breed though.
 The blades are taller than alternatives, so they are great for dogs with long snouts but tricky for those with a flatter face.
-If you have a pug, bulldog or similar breed, the PETBABA Slow Bowl is a better choice.
+If you have a Pug, Bulldog, or similar breed, we think the PETBABA Slow Bowl is a better choice.

 The Green Interactive Feeder is a great puzzle toy for slowing down feeding and providing an extra challenge at meal-time.
-It’s not as mentally demanding as a ball or activity puzzle, but is easy to use and clean.
+It’s not as mentally demanding as a ball or activity puzzle, but we found that it’s easy to use and clean.

 - Brand: Northmate